Broker Check

 5. Trying to hide assets

-If your soon-to-be-ex suspects you are hiding assets, they are likely to employ every legal means to get the information.
+If your soon-to-be-ex suspects you are hiding assets, they are likely to employ every legal means to get the truth.
 That means higher legal bills on both sides and less money to split in the end.

 Even if you do successfully hide some assets, if you are found out before the case settles, the consequences will not be pretty.
 Trying to hide assets simply isn’t worth the risk.